FOCUS4

 mrcctu.focus4@ucl.ac.uk

-The study is jointly funded by the UK Government (Medical Research Council (MRC) and National Institute for Health Research (NIHR), Efficacy and Mechanism Evaluation Programme) and the charity, Cancer Research UK.
+The study was jointly funded by the UK Government (Medical Research Council (MRC) and National Institute for Health Research (NIHR), Efficacy and Mechanism Evaluation Programme) and the charity, Cancer Research UK.

 At over 100 participating hospitals across England, Wales, Scotland and Northern Ireland.